jimmy-guzman/jimmy.codes/public/resume.md

 - **Orchestrated migration strategy from AngularJS to React** for supply chain systems, establishing patterns and best practices adopted across Target's supply chain engineering organization
 - **Designed full-stack platform solutions** supporting **high-volume inventory & fulfillment operations**, balancing performance, scalability, and developer experience
 - **Drove adoption of modern development practices** including TypeScript standards, reducing production bugs by **40%**
+- **Provided decisive technical leadership to a backend team building an internal AI platform**, redefining product direction and leading a rapid redesign from a fragile SPA to a server-rendered application with a modern UI.
+Set a clear technical roadmap, coached the team through a one-week recovery sprint, and stabilized delivery, saving the product and restoring stakeholder confidence.

 #### **Platform Engineering & Developer Experience**